 Our most recent discovery: Myofunctional Therapy

-If you have trouble with TMJ, obstructive sleep apnea, tongue thrust, or speech problems, you may have stumbled upon this article in search of non-invasive answers.
-Ironically, the term myofunctional therapy is quite a mouthful, but it may be a life-changing method to consider if you’ve struggled with airway, jaw, or tongue problems without any comfortable or long-term solutions – after all, who really wants to wear a cumbersome sleep apnea mask for the rest of their life?
+For those who have trouble with TMJ, obstructive sleep apnea, tongue thrust, or speech problems, you may have stumbled upon this article in search of non-invasive answers.
+Ironically, the term myofunctional therapy is quite a mouthful.
+However, it may be a life-changing method to consider if you’ve struggled with airway, jaw, or tongue problems.
+So, we’re here to offer a more comfortable, long-term solution.
+After all, who really wants to wear a cumbersome sleep apnea mask for the rest of their life?

 What is Myofunctional Therapy?

-Put simply, myofunctional therapy is a gentler, non-invasive, and equipment-free therapy program used to correct the functions of the tongue or face muscles.
-The goal of the program is to properly train and strengthen orofacial muscles in a manner that is truly maintainable for the sufferer.
-Therapy includes exercises and practices that teach patients how to appropriately engage their muscles, therefore relieving their chronic symptoms.
+Put simply, myofunctional therapy is a gentler, non-invasive, and equipment-free therapy program.
+It’s used to correct the functions of the tongue or face muscles.
+First, the goal of the program is to properly train and strengthen orofacial muscles in a way that is truly maintainable for the sufferer.
+Furthermore, therapy includes exercises and practices that teach patients how to appropriately engage their muscles.
+Therefore, it may help relieve their chronic symptoms.

 Disorders & Symptoms Treated by Myofunctional Therapy